 Test Method: ASTM D 5795.

-This test helps in understanding the impact of humidity, temperature and ambient environment on the hygroscopic thickness swelling rate of wood fiber and wood fiberboard.
-To measure the swelling rate, a model stating the thickness of composites exposed to water vapor conditions was developed.
+This test helps in understanding the impact of humidity, temperature and ambient environment on the hygroscopic thickness swelling rate of wood fibre and wood fibreboard.
+To measure the swelling rate, a model stating the thickness of composites exposed to water vapour conditions has been developed.